Are you thinking of getting a folder-gluer packer or automating the end of line process in your folding-gluing department?

 The issue, though, is that when you are tuning the folder-gluer, either by setting a new box or making adjustments to increase the speed, you’re inevitably throwing garbage out.

 A half-folded box here, a bunch of badly glued boxes there, boxes glued together, boxes torn apart, etc.

 You know the drill!

-On the contrary, when you’re running the process by hand without folder-gluer packers or with only a packing help station/table, it doesn’t matter as much.
+On the contrary, when you’re running the process by hand without folder-gluer packers or with only a Collecting Table, it doesn’t matter as much.
 This is because the packing personnel would manage to sort the rejects, put them aside, and pack the good boxes.

 But the more you go up the way of automation, the more these folder-gluer inconsistencies will have to be considered in the packing process.